-Research has illuminated the cognitive benefits of “brain foods” due to their concentrations of specific nutrients such as B12, magnesium, omega-3 fatty acids, zinc, vitamin E & K and phytochemicals.
-These nutrients work synergistically in whole foods to protect nerve and brain function while preserving brain volume, reducing inflammation, improving neural plasticity and stimulating neuron growth.
+Research has illuminated the cognitive benefits of “brain foods” due to their concentrations of specific nutrients such as B12, magnesium, omega-3 fatty acids, zinc, vitamins E & K, and phytochemicals.
+These nutrients work synergistically in whole foods to protect nerve and brain function while preserving brain volume, reducing inflammation, improving neural plasticity, and stimulating neuron growth.

 You’ve heard it before: you are what you eat.
 Stock up on the foods below to maximize your brain power and minimize mental fatigue and fog.

-- Lion’s Main Mushroom – these white shaggy mushrooms have been used in East Asian countries for both culinary and medicinal purposes and are now more readily available as a whole food, tea, powder and supplement extracts.
+- Lion’s Main Mushroom. these white shaggy mushrooms have been used in East Asian countries for both culinary and medicinal purposes and are now more readily available as whole food, tea, powder, and supplement extracts.
 These mushrooms contain two bioactive substances - hericenones and erinacines – that research shows boost cognitive performance and brain health by lowering inflammation, stimulating neuron growth, and reducing memory loss.
 Most studies that find benefits use a daily dose of 2.7mg per pound, up to a max of 3.0g.

-- Walnuts & Almonds – walnuts and almonds are some of the best nuts to include in your diet thanks to their omega-3 fats, zinc, magnesium, fiber and neuron-protecting vitamin E content.
-Eat almonds and walnuts whole, chopped or as a nut butter, and added to smoothies, yogurt, oatmeal, toast or serve with vegetables or fruit.
+- Walnuts & Almonds. walnuts and almonds are some of the best nuts to include in your diet thanks to their omega-3 fats, zinc, magnesium, fiber, and neuron-protecting vitamin E content.
+Eat almonds and walnuts whole, chopped, or as nut butter, and added to smoothies, yogurt, oatmeal, toast, or serve with vegetables or fruit.

-- Legumes – Beans, peas, and lentils are an amazing source of fiber, plant-protein, and slow-digesting carbohydrates to fuel brain function and physical activity.
+- Legumes.
+Beans, peas, and lentils are amazing sources of fiber, plant protein, and slow-digesting carbohydrates to fuel brain function and physical activity.
 Legumes also contain phytochemicals such as isoflavones that are associated with improved memory and mood.
-Enjoy your legumes soaked, sprouted, stewed or roasted and added to soups, salads, dips like hummus, or as a side.
+Enjoy your legumes soaked, sprouted, stewed, or roasted and added to soups, salads, dips like hummus, or as a side.

-- Coffee & Green Tea – You can thank caffeine in your coffee and L-theanine in your green tea for your improved focus and cognition.
-Research shows consistent caffeine intake, a max of about 300mg or 2-4 cups/day, from foods and beverages, not supplements, is ideal.
-L-theanine in green tea is a unique amino acid that crosses the blood brain barrier and elicits a calming focus.
-Like caffeine, L-theanine also helps to sustain and preserve cognitive function and reduce age-related decline as well as risk of neurodegenerative diseases like Alzheimer’s and stroke.
+- Coffee & Green Tea.
+You can thank caffeine in your coffee and L-theanine in your green tea for your improved focus and cognition.
+Research shows consistent caffeine intake, max of about 300mg or 2-4 cups/day, from foods and beverages, not supplements, is ideal.
+L-theanine in green tea is a unique amino acid that crosses the blood-brain barrier and elicits a calming focus.
+Like caffeine, L-theanine also helps to sustain and preserve cognitive function and reduce age-related decline as well as the risk of neurodegenerative diseases like Alzheimer’s and stroke.
 Caffeine’s peak effect is typically felt 30-60 minutes after ingestion, but you’ll feel effects for hours, so avoid drinking it 6 hours before bedtime.

-BONUS: Water – Your brain and body is roughly 60% water.
-Even the mildest dehydration can contribute to brain fog, mental fatigue, not to mention headaches.
+BONUS: Water.
+Your brain and body are roughly 60% water.
+Even the mildest dehydration can contribute to brain fog, and mental fatigue, not to mention headaches.
 Fluid needs may be increased in those who exercise, sweat heavily, eat a high salt diet, are pregnant, or during hot temperatures.
-Hydration can be in the form of water, sparkling water, unsweet tea and even water-rich foods like fruits and vegetables.
+Hydration can be in the form of water, sparkling water, unsweetened tea, and even water-rich foods like fruits and vegetables.
 The Institute of Medicine (IOM) recommends men obtain 125 ounces of fluid a day, and women, 91 ounces.
-Or, an easy-rule of thumb is half of your pound body weight in ounces.
+Or, an easy rule of thumb is half of your pound body weight in ounces.
 If you’re rarely thirsty and your urine is pale yellow, you’re likely well-hydrated.